 An historic streetscape awaits you at Tarnagulla.

 Known as the 'Town of Churches', Tarnagulla boasts an historic streetscape waiting to be explored.
 Read the blue plaques as you wander around.
+Click here to view the Historic Tarnagulla Blue Plaque Trail brochure.

 The Grey Box Tree at the corner of Commercial Road and the Wimmera Highway is significant, as the Allen family camped under this tree in 1853.